 Improve Your Glucose Tolerance, Insulin Sensitivity, And Risk Profile With Yoga

 Yoga has more to offer than just physical exercise for diabetics.

-- It could reduce your risk of cardiovascular complications and improve your overall risk profile for diabetes.
+- It could reduce your risk of

 - Practicing yoga is known to help boost insulin sensitivity and has a positive impact on glucose tolerance.

 - The ancient exercise form has a beneficial effect on your lipid profile, blood pressure levels, and pulmonary function.

 - It can even be another defense against oxidative stress, which is responsible for a lot of diabetes-related complications like neuropathy, microvascular issues, and atherosclerosis.3 Oxidative stress also plays a role in the development of insulin resistance and β-cell dysfunction.4

 Don’t trade in your diabetes medication for yoga lessons just yet.
 Yoga must be an add-on to your lifestyle rather than a substitute for your treatment.
 Its health